 Certain subsidiaries of the Company operate in the cannabis industry and are subject to IRC Section 280E, which prohibits businesses engaged in the trafficking of controlled substances (including cannabis as specified in Schedule I of the FCSA) from deducting normal business expenses associated with the sale of cannabis.
 This can result in permanent tax differences resulting from ordinary and necessary business expenses which are deemed non-allowable under IRC Section 280E.
 Many of the central issues relating to the interpretation of Section 280E remain unsettled, and there are critical tax accounting issues regarding the allocation of expenses to the cost of goods sold (thus avoiding disallowance as deductions under Section 280E).
 IFRIC 23 - Uncertainty over Income Tax Treatments ("IFRIC 23") provides guidance that adds to the requirements in IAS 12 - Income Taxes ("IAS 12") by specifying how to reflect the effects of uncertainty in accounting for income taxes.
 The Company evaluated these uncertain tax treatments, using a probabilityweighted approach to assess the range of possible outcomes as required in its adoption of IFRIC 23 and, although it strongly disagrees with the positions taken by the IRS and the findings of the Tax Court, the Company has determined that a reserve for an uncertain tax position should be recorded for all years subject to statutory review.
 Though the Company is actively appealing the Tax Court decision that was issued on November 29, 2018, an uncertain tax position has been recorded based on the unknown outcome of the case.
-As of March 31, 2020, the reserve totaled \$37.0 million (December 31, 2019 - \$36.5 million), a sum which includes the separate tax proceedings described below.
-The Company does not currently expect any of the cases described below, any resultant potential liabilities, or any possible payments resulting from the cases to be resolved within 12 months of the issuance date of the financial statements.
+As at September 30, 2020, the reserve totaled approximately \$38.2 million (December 31, 2019 - \$36.5 million), which is comprised of the tax liability of approximately \$26.7 million, a sum which includes the separate tax proceedings described below, and accrued interest of approximately \$11.5 million (December 31, 2019 - approximately \$9.8 million).

+The Company does not currently expect any of the cases described below, any resultant potential liabilities, or any possible payments resulting from the cases to be resolved within 12 months of the issuance date of the Q3 2020 Interim Financial Statements.